 Our Board will determine future dividends after giving consideration to our levels of profit and cash flow, capital requirements, current and forecasted liquidity, the restrictions placed upon us by our borrowing arrangements as well as financial and other conditions existing at the time.
 We use cash flow generated from operating and financing activities to fund our dividends.

-We paid the following dividends during the first and second quarters of 2024 and 2023:
+We paid the following dividends during 2024 and 2023: